Acsigen/sysadmin-playground/Containers/Kubernetes.md

 An example of a stateful applcation is a database or any other application that needs to store and track the state of data.

 While stateless applications are deployed using Deployments, stateful applications are deployed using StatefulSets.

+When compared to Deployment Pods, the Pods created by a StatefulSet are not interchangeble.
+Each Pod has it's own unique identity.

 Check the K8s Documentation for further details.

 ## Create services, pods, and deployments using YAML